by Eoin Colfer (Author and Adapter)

-Giovanni Rigano (Illustrator)
+Giovanni Rigano (Art)

-Paolo Lamanna (Illustrator)
+Paolo Lamanna (Color)

 Setting: (5/5) The graphic novel was set in the third millennium in Satellite City, a city completely controlled by a satellite called the Myishi 9 Satellite.
 The city is covered by a thick layer of smog and thanks to the chemicals in the air, raindrops are much larger than ours and can cause you to lose an eye if you look up.
-There also exist creatures, which they call Parasites, that suck life force from people but their existence is not known by most of the population, as you can only see them if you had a near-death experience.
-All in all, the setting was masterfully crafted, very detailed, solid, original and nothing less I'd expect of Eoin Colfer.
+There also exist creatures, which they call Parasites, that suck life force from people, but their existence is not known by most of the population, as you can only see them if you had a near-death experience.
+All in all, the setting was masterfully crafted, very detailed, solid, original, and nothing less I'd expect of Eoin Colfer.

 Story: (4/5) Cosmo Hill, our main character, is raised in an orphanage.
 But since Satellite City doesn't have a welfare state, the orphanage makes its money by offering their boys to be used as test subjects, where products such as shampoo, toothpaste and medicine are tested on them.
 Cosmo knows he doesn't have long to live and so escapes.
 But a near-death experience makes him able to see Parasites and he gets saved by the Supernaturalists, a group of kids who hunt down Parasites.
 It was a bit hard to get into the graphic novel in the beginning, but I was soon absorbed.
 The story is wonderfully weaved and there were many things I never saw coming.

 Artwork: (5/5) The art isn't usually what I go for, as I'm more a manga lover than a graphic novel one.
 But even I appreciate the art in The Supernaturalist: The Graphic Novel.
-It's very unique and gives a nice, dark and dreary feel to the world.
+It's very unique and gives a nice, dark, and dreary feel to the world.
 Everything is drawn with so much detail and consideration.
 I find no fault if someone bought the graphic novel purely for the artwork.
-The only real problem I had was that at the beginning, it was hard to differentiate between Cosmo and his friend Ziplock.
+The only real problem I had was that at the beginning.
+It was hard to differentiate between Cosmo and his friend Ziplock.

-Other Comments: As I already mentioned, I did not read The Supernatualist novel, which the graphic novel was adapted from but I did enjoy it nonetheless.
+Other Comments: As I've already mentioned, I did not read The Supernatualist novel, which the graphic novel was adapted from, but I did enjoy it nonetheless.
 A lot of times, manga and graphic novels adapted from books end up being too confusing and cramped, but this one turned out just fine.
 And for those that are interested in more graphic novels similar to this, there is Artemis Fowl: The Graphic Novel by the same author and artists with a very similar style to The Supernaturalist: The Graphic Novel.